As part of her personal preparation for our Congregational Chapter 2021, Tess wrote this reflection which she wishes to share with us.

 Tess was director of the Formation Programme for Sisters in the Philippines from 2008 to 2014.
 During that six years, she welcomed an additional 46 sisters from 13 countries to participate in different programmes.
 She also chaired the Good Shepherd Asia Pacific Formation Team.

 In 2014 Tess began a new mission - she moved to Kenya to share her skills and vision with the sisters there.
-Her role in Kenya also provides an opportunity to further grow the Asian-Kenyan international experiences and intercultural co-learning.
+Her role in Kenya also provided an opportunity to further grow the Asian-Kenyan international experiences and intercultural co-learning.
 During her time in Kenya, Tess maintained strong connections, formal and informal, with the Asia Pacific region and she returned to Philippines in 2017.

 In 2015 Tess was invited to the Mother House in Angers to present some sessions to the RIMOA Formation Core Team and the Unit Leaders.
 (RIMOA is the Africa/Middle East/Europe Region).
-Here Tess shares her reflections.
+Here Tess shares her personal learnings.

 We are one!
 I had gotten deep into creation spirituality and I have come to believe that we are one.
 This led to my decision to volunteer to go to Kenya.
 I saw the needs in Kenya and I felt called to help.
 This has made me realize that the Generalate was not just a structure but a spirit.
 I came to understand why St. Mary Euphrasia had to start the Generalate: it is for us to help one another since we are one.
 It is a spirit of oneness!

 Missionary life is the fullness of the Good Shepherd vocation.
 St. Mary Euphrasia had no plan of founding a new congregation.
 The call was for her to make the mission St. John Eudes started universal.
 So, to be a Good Shepherd Sister is to be a missionary.
 Now her words to the sisters on preparing for the demands and difficulties of the mission have greater meaning to me.